Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: Introduction

 We call $d(A;t)$ the \emph{d-polynomial} of $A$. \end{defi} In particular, the number $d_0$ (respectively, $d_{n-1}$) is the sum of the $k$-dimensions of all indecomposable $\tau$-rigid (respectively, basic support $\tau$-tilting) modules up to isomorphism.
-Thus, $d$-polynomials provide one of the fundamental numerical invariant of $\tau$-tilting modules.
+We remark that two finite dimensional algebras having isomorphic $g$-simplicial complexes (hence the same $f$- and $h$-polynomials) may have different $d$-polynomials.
+In fact, every local algebra $\Lambda$ has the same $g$-simplicial complex (up to isomorphism) with the $f$-polynomial $t+2$, whereas it has the $d$-polynomial $d(\Lambda;t) =\dim_k \Lambda$.
+Further examples can be found in Remark \ref{remk:EJR-resuction} and Example \ref{example:BTA}.
+As a result, our $d$-polynomial provides a new numerical invariant for $\tau$-tilting modules that differs from the $f$- and $h$-polynomials.